Amanda Akuokor Clinton

-Amanda Akuokor Clinton is the C.E.O of Bitcoin Exchange Africa and the Founding Partner of The Law Office of Clinton Consultancy, an African-wide boutique consultancy.
+Amanda Akuokor Clinton is the C.E.O of Bitcoin Exchange Africa and the founding partner of the law office of Clinton Consultancy, an African-wide boutique consultancy.
 She specializes in corporate law, market-entry, crisis management and litigation.
-She is known for representing international corporate clients in Africa and offers regulatory navigation and government affairs services.
-In Ghana, she has assisted commercial clients to build major projects in Accra, buy out banks and high-profile case include representing investors of Menzgold Ghana Limited, TCL Ghana Limited and Gold Coast Securities Limited.
-She also represented the Ghana Football Association as they made formal responses to the government of Ghana and FIFA.
+She has represented international corporate clients in Africa and offers regulatory navigation and government affairs services.
+In Ghana, she has assisted commercial clients to build major projects in Accra, buy out banks and represented, among others, investors of Menzgold Ghana Limited, TCL Ghana Limited and Gold Coast Securities Limited.
+She has also represented the Ghana Football Association as they made formal responses to the government of Ghana and FIFA.
 She is the first female presidential aspirant of the Ghana Football Association.

 Education

 Amanda Clinton was called to the English Bar in 2006 and the Ghanaian Bar in 2009 and between 2002 and 2003, she acquired a master's degree in African Politics from the University of London.